ssllabs/ssllabs-scan/ssllabs-api-docs.md

 ### HstsPolicy ###

 * **LONG_MAX_AGE** - this constant contains what SSL Labs considers to be sufficiently large max-age value
-* **status** - status of the HSTS header.
-Possible values are:
-   * unknown - server's HTTP response headers were not available
-   * present - the header is present and valid
-   * absent - the header is not present
-   * invalid - the header is present but malformed in some way
 * **header** - the contents of the HSTS response header, if present
-* **directives** - complete list of raw directives from the policy
+* **status** - HSTS status:
+   * unknown - either before the server is checked or when its HTTP response headers are not available
+   * absent - header not present
+   * present - header present and syntatically correct
+   * invalid - header present, but couldn't be parsed
+   * disabled - header present and syntatically correct, but HSTS is disabled
 * **error** - error message when error is encountered, null otherwise
-* **maxAge** - the maxAge value specified in the HSTS policy; null if policy is missing or invalid or on parsing error; the maximum value currently supported is 9223372036854775807
+* **maxAge** - the max-age value specified in the policy; null if policy is missing or invalid or on parsing error; the maximum value currently supported is 9223372036854775807
 * **includeSubDomains** - true if the includeSubDomains directive is set; null otherwise
 * **preload** - true if the preload directive is set; null otherwise
+* **directives** - list of raw policy directives

+### HpkpPolicy ###

+* **status** - HPKP status:
+   * unknown - either before the server is checked or when its HTTP response headers are not available
+   * absent - header not present
+   * invalid - header present, but couldn't be parsed
+   * disabled - header present and syntatically correct, but HPKP is disabled
+   * incomplete - header present and syntatically correct, incorrectly used
+   * valid - header present, syntatically correct, and correctly used
+* **header** - the contents of the HPKP response header, if present
+* **error** - error message, when the policy is invalid
+* **maxAge** - the max-age value from the policy
+* **includeSubDomains** - true if the includeSubDomains directive is set; null otherwise
+* **reportUri** - the report-uri value from the policy
+* **pins** - list of all pins used by the policy
+* **matchedPins** -  list of pins that match the current configuration
+* **directives** - list of raw policy directives

 ### StatusCodes ###